Bright11/Bright11/README.md

-- 👋 Hi, I’m @Bright11
+- 👋 Hi, I’m @Chika Nwazuo
-- 👀 I’m interested in ...
+- 👀 I’m interested in building new project  and learning new languages this year
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python and it's framework Django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on with other programmers in building world class project
-- 📫 How to reach me ...
+- 📫 Reach me facebook @Brightwebdeveloper and on Youtube Bright C Web Developer

 <!---
 Bright11/Bright11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.